yng-me/tsg/README.md

 - generate frequency tables, cross-tabulations (2-way table or more);
 - extract multiple-letter response variable from survey data;
-- include percent distribution (which is default) in the generated tables;
+- include frequency and/or percent distributions in the generated tables;
 - specify whether the 'percent to total' is computed by row (default) or by column;
 - export Excel file with default formatting/styling which is can also be customized.